geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 It's gated assign, basically.
 That's a better way to put it.
 It's gated assign.
-Does it require...
+Does it require..
 It doesn't require order, does it?
 Oh, no.
 No, it doesn't require order.
 Same thing for Softmax.